transmission/transmission/docs/README.md

   * Visit our [IRC](https://en.wikipedia.org/wiki/IRC) channel: [#transmission on Libera](http://irc.libera.chat/transmission)
   * Follow us on [twitter](https://twitter.com/transmissionbt)

+Want to contribute?

+Much of this documentation is out-of-date or could be improved.
+Pull requests are greatly appreciated!

 # 2. More Documentation #

  * [Configuration Files](./Configuration-Files.md)